MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/remove-delete-work-items.md

 To permanently delete work items from the web portal, you must be a member of the Project Administrators group or be [granted explicit permissions to delete or restore work items](../../organizations/security/set-permissions-access-work-tracking.md#move-delete-permissions).
 ::: moniker-end

-::: moniker range="tfs-2018"
+::: moniker range=">= tfs-2018"

-Deleting work items from the command line is deprecated for TFS 2018.2 and later versions, and not supported for Azure Boards.
+Deleting work items from the command line is deprecated for TFS 2018.2 and later versions, and not supported for Azure Boards cloud service.

 ::: moniker-end